External Ids for SNX1 Gene

 GeneCards Summary for SNX1 Gene

 SNX1 (Sorting Nexin 1) is a Protein Coding gene.
-Among its related pathways are TGF-beta Receptor Signaling Pathway.
-GO annotations related to this gene include phosphatidylinositol binding and protein transporter activity.
+Among its related pathways are Endocytosis and TGF-beta Receptor Signaling Pathway.
+GO annotations related to this gene include identical protein binding and insulin receptor binding.
 An important paralog of this gene is SNX4.

 UniProtKB/Swiss-Prot for SNX1 Gene